edge-core/sonic-buildimage/README.md

 The root is disabled, but the created user could sudo.

 The target directory is ./target, containing the NOS installer image and docker images.
-- acs-generic.bin: SONiC switch installer image (ONIE compatiable)
+- sonic-generic.bin: SONiC switch installer image (ONIE compatiable)
 - docker-base.gz: base docker image where others are built from (gzip tar archive)
 - docker-fpm.gz: docker image for quagga with fpm module enabled (gzip tar archive)
 - docker-orchagent.gz: docker image for SWitch State Service (SWSS)